Loading the Kernel (Part 1)

 - Use the Boot Services

-This is a lot to take in, but it's how the UEFI spec was designed ¯\(ツ)/¯.
+This is a lot to take in, but this is how the UEFI spec was designed ¯\(ツ)/¯.
 We'll take it one step at a time.

 Boot device handle